buape/buape-com/content/pages/terms.md

 Buape Studios is not liable for any direct, indirect, incidental, special, or consequential damages arising from the use or inability to use our services.

 ### Contact Information:
-If you have any questions or concerns regarding these Terms of Service, please contact us at legal@buape.com.
+If you have any questions or concerns regarding these Terms of Service, please contact us at legal@buape.com or via mail at the address below.
 Thank you for using our services responsibly.

+Buape Studios LLC
+4780 I-55 N.
+Suite 100-104
+Jackson MS 39211
+United States